pamelatech/ACRminprofile/MinACRProfile-0.1.md

         }
       }
     }

+#### Essential ACR via Redefined acr_values Parameter
+If ACR Metadata fetched by the RP contains the metadata XX, the RP MUST consider the `acr_values` parameter defined in [OIDC] §3.1.2.1 as specifying essential acr values.

+An example of a valid ACR request in the form of a claims request parameter follows:

+      [phr,mfa,pwd]

 ### ACR Evaluation
 IDPs MUST test the authentication request for the simultaneous presence of the `acr_values` request parameter and an essential `acr` claim in the claims parameter.
 If both exist, the IDP MUST return an error.